Kalyani (raga): Structure and lakshana

-The notes used in this scale are shadjam, chatushūruti rishabam, antara gandharam, prati madhyamam, chatushruti dhaivatam, kakali nishadam.
+The notes used in this scale are shadjam, chatushūruti rishabam, antara gandharam, prati madhyamam,panchamam, chatushruti dhaivatam, kakali nishadam.
 It is a Sampurna raga in Carnatic music, that is to say, has all the seven notes: Sa, Ri, Ga, Ma, Pa, Dha, Ni.
 It is the prati madhyamam equivalent of Sankarabharanam, which is the 29th melakarta.
 This raga is very significant to the chart, because it is sung with all higher notes.

 Janya ragams

-Kalyani has many janya ragams (derived scales)associated with it, of which Hamir Kalyani, Mohanakalyani, Amritha Kalyani, Saranga, Nada Kalyani, Sunadavinodini and Yamuna Kalyani are very popular.
+Kalyani has many janya ragams (derived scales)associated with it, of which Hamir Kalyani, Mohanakalyani, Amritha Kalyani, Saranga, Nada Kalyani, Sunadavinodini and Yamunakalyani are very popular.
 See List of Janya Ragams for full list of rāgams associated with Kalyani.

 Related ragams

 This section covers the theoretical aspects of Kalyani.

 Kalyani's notes when shifted using Graha bhedam, yields 5 other major Melakarta ragams, namely, Hanumatodi, Sankarabharanam, Natabhairavi, Kharaharapriya and Harikambhoji.
 For further details and an illustration of Graha bhedam of this ragam refer Related ragams section in Sankarabharanam page.